uqlibrary/technology-training/git_intro.md

 Save your script `File > Save As...` navigate to your portfolio folder and save your file as `process`

 If you navigate back to GitHub, you will see that it has already identified that there is a new change in our repository.
-They appear green to demonstate that these changes have added something new, as opposed to deleting something.
+> They appear green to demonstate that these changes have added something new, as opposed to deleting something.
 We can now begin the process of commiting and backing up these changes.

 ## Tracking Changes

-Instead of viewing your version history as a series of documents with different changes (e.g. thesis_final.pdf, thesis_final_1.pdf, etc.), Git views your document as a compilation, or a stack, of different changes through time.
+Instead of viewing your version history as a series of documents with different changes (e.g. thesis_final.pdf, thesis_final_1.pdf, etc.), Git views your **document as a compilation, or a stack, of different changes through time**.
 This means that you can go back in time to view each change as it was commited to the main document.

 When we commit a change, it writes that change to the branch of our repository that we choose to, in this case, that is called `main`.
 This means that if you want to do some experimenting with your code, you can instead commit it to an `experimental` branch so that you don't break your main code while you play.

+> Before commiting your changes, it's best practice to briefly describe your changes.

+### Describe your changes

-Before commiting your changes, it's best practice to briefly describe your changes.
-Type a brief description into the box in the bottom right which currently reads `Update process.R` type something like "Added a comment and line of code".
+Type a brief description into the box in the bottom right which currently reads `Update process.R`
+* Type something along the lines of "Added a comment and line of code".
 You can provide more detail in the `Description` box below if necessary.
-Comments describing our commits are a very important part of Git, as they allow us to quickly visual changes at a glance.
+> Comments describing our commits are a very important part of Git, as they allow us to quickly visual changes at a glance.

+### Committing and pushing Changes

-Now we can commit our changes click `Commit to **main**`
+Now we can commit our changes click `Commit to main`

-This has committed the versio history to our local device, but if we want to share this with others, or store it online, we will need to Publish/Push the file to GitHub.
+This has committed the version history to our local device, but if we want to share this with others, or store it online, we will need to Publish/Push the file to GitHub.

-To do this we will first need to sign in to our GitHub.com account `File > Options... .
-Accounts > Sign in > Continue with browser` sign in to GitHub in your browser, and then it will take you back to GitHub Desktop with you signed in.
-You may need to allow this in your browser.
+To do this we will first need to sign in to our GitHub.com account:
+1. Navigate to `File > Options... .
+Accounts > Sign in > Continue with browser`
+2. Sign in to GitHub in your browser
+3. It will then take you back to GitHub Desktop with you signed in (you may need to click to allow this in your browser)

+You can publish your repository in any one of three different ways:
-Now Publish your repository by clicking the blue `Publish Repository` button, going to `Repository > Push`, or pressing `Ctrl + p`
+* clicking the blue `Publish Repository` button
+* going to `Repository > Push`
+* or pressing `Ctrl + p`
-You can choose to keep your code private for now, but if you want to share it with others, you will need to untick this box.
-Then click `Publish Repository`.
+You can choose to keep your code private for now, and simply make it public later on.
+Click `Publish Repository`.

 Let's have a look at what it looks like when we edit a file.

 Go to R and insert edit our previous line to: `print("Hello GitHub")`

 If you return to GitHub, you will see the former text in red, and our new addition highlighted in green.

-Before we can push this to GitHub, we need to describe our edits "changed the print code", and then click `Commit to **main**`.
-Press `Ctrl + P` to push it to GitHub.
+Before we can push this to GitHub, we need to:
+1. Describe our edits "changed the print code"
+2. Then click `Commit to **main**`
+3. Then press `Ctrl + P` to push it to GitHub.

 ## Accessing and intereacting with your Git Repository Online

 ### View and edit online
 If you click your profile picture in the top right of Github online, you can view all **Your repositories**.

 From here you can access your **portfolio** repository, and then the **process.R** file we pushed earlier.

 Once you've navigated to the file, you can click the pencil button to edit the code online.

 Make some edits to the code, provide a description of your changes in the **Commit changes** section, and then click the `Commit changes` button.

 ### Fetch/Pull